Easy Cheesy Corn Fritters

 To thaw, pull some out of the freezer and let them thaw in the refrigerator.
 Reheat on stove-top over medium heat.

-closer view of fried corn fritters stacked on top of each other and some chives on top
+stacked six corn fritters on top of each other with some green onions.

 Course: Appetizer, Side Dish